In addition to using primary keys to access items, Amazon DynamoDB also provides two APIs

 Count parameter to

-true if you want Amazon DynamoDB to provide the total number of items
+true if you want DynamoDB to provide the total number of items

-that match the scan filter or query condition, instead of a list of the matching
+that match the filter expression, instead of a list of the matching

 Count value for the

 number of matching items in a request.
-If the matching items for a scan filter
+If the matching items for a filter expression

 or query condition is over 1 MB,

-in a subsequent request.
-Repeat the request until Amazon DynamoDB no longer returns a
+request.
+Repeat this until DynamoDB no longer returns a

-The Amazon DynamoDB Scan and Query APIs allow a
+The DynamoDB Query and Scan APIs allow a

 In a request, set the